William E. Butler: Academic career

-In 1982 Butler founded the Centre for the Study of Socialist Legal Systems, University College London, which in 1993 was renamed The Vinogradoff Institute and in 2005 was removed to Dickinson School of Law.
+In 1982 Butler founded the Centre for the Study of Socialist Legal Systems, University College London, which in 1993 was renamed The Vinogradoff Institute and in 2005 was removed to Penn State Dickinson Law.
 He served as dean of the Faculty of Laws, University College London (1977–79) and of the University of London (1988–90).
 He has been Visiting Professor of Law at New York University Law School, Harvard Law School, Washington and Lee School of Law, and the Moscow State University.
 For many years he was a member of the Council of the School of Slavonic and East European Studies, University of London, including one term as Vice-Chairman.

-He is the author, co-author, editor, or translator of more than 3,500 books, loose-leaf services, articles, and reviews on Soviet, Russian, Ukrainian, Belarusian, Tajik, Uzbek, Kazakh, Baltic, and other CIS legal systems.
+He is the author, co-author, editor, or translator of more than 3,500 books, loose-leaf services, articles, and reviews on Soviet, Russian, Ukrainian, Belarus, Tajik, Uzbek, Kazakh, Baltic, and other CIS legal systems.
 His articles have been published in the leading law reviews of the United Kingdom, the Russian Federation, and the United States.

 In 1985 he delivered a cycle of lectures at the Hague Academy of International Law on "Comparative Approaches to International Law".

-During the late years of perestroika in the Soviet Union and then in the post-Soviet period he took active role in law reform as a recognized expert on many areas of law.
+During the late years of perestroika in the Soviet Union and then in the post-Soviet period, he took active role in law reform as a recognized expert on many areas of law.
 Butler's principal treatise is Russian Law (Oxford, Oxford University Press, 1999; 2d ed., 2003; 3d ed., 2009), which gives a comprehensive account of the history, sources and all branches of Russian law, as well as its place within international context.
 It was cited by the United States Court of Appeals in 2004.
 Butler maintains that the transition from a planned economy to a market economy is one which no State has previously undertaken in human history, and Russian law is the principal vehicle of this transition.
 He is of the view that CIS legal systems are currently in search of their legal identity and therefore present a unique laboratory of comparative law approaches.